7 Lessons That’ll Actually Help You Stand Out in a Job Interview

 “Have at least two questions to ask them.
 Ask about their experience, what they’ve learned, or what leads people to find success in the role.”

-Ask about the interviewer’s experience.
-Ask what success looks like in the role.
-Ask what they love about their team.
+Ask about their experience.
+Ask what success actually looks like.
+Ask what they enjoy about the team.
+Those questions stick because they show curiosity, not desperation.

 If you want a real job, act like you’re genuinely interested in doing it, not just getting it.